sander110419/Cloud-infra-visualization/README.md

 You can run the script as following:
 `main.py --tenant_id TENANT_ID --client_id CLIENT_ID --client_secret CLIENT_SECRET`
 This will output `azure_resources.xml` which you can import in draw.io
+This contains an overview page, and a page per resource group containing only resources belonging to that resource group.
-In draw.io, go to arrange > layout > organic
+In draw.io, go to arrange > layout > Org Chart for the currently most legible view.

 Currently following resources are linked as parent/child: